jeremyschulman/netcfgbu/README.md

 means of accessing the devices is SSH.

 **Primary Considerations**
-* I will have multi-vendor environment.
+* I have a multi-vendor environment.
 I need to account for the different commands that are used to obtain the running configuration and disable paging if required.

 * I want to provide my network inventory in a simple CSV format.
 I want to create this inventory dynamically from one or more sources, for example Netbox.